 What Is a One Rep Max (1RM)?

-Your One Rep Max (1RM) is the absolute maximum weight you can lift for a single repetition of an exercise with proper form.
-It's the ultimate measure of raw strength.
-Whether you're a powerlifter peaking for a meet or a beginner setting up a new program, knowing your 1RM is essential.
+Your One Rep Max (1RM) is the heaviest weight you can lift for a single repetition with proper form.
+It is the benchmark for raw strength.
+Whether you are running a peaking block for a powerlifting meet or just trying to set up your training percentages for a new block, you need to know your 1RM.

 How to Use the Calculator